-Neil Carmichael has served as Member of Parliament for Stroud Valleys and Vale since 2010, and as Chair of the Education Select Committee since 2015.
+Neil Carmichael served as Member of Parliament for Stroud Valleys and Vale between 2010 and 2017, and as Chair of the Education Select Committee between 2015 and 2017.
 He has previously been a member of the Environment Audit Committee and also established two All Parliamentary Party Groups: Governance and Leadership in Education, and Vascular Diseases.
 Neil took the Antarctic Act through Parliament, safeguarding both the Antarctic environment and British interests in the area for future generations.

 Neil was born in 1961 in Northumberland.
 His family background was associated with hill farming.
 After university, where he studied politics, and until 2001, he was actively involved in agriculture, focusing on breeding cattle and sheep farming.
 Neil was also Chief Executive and then Chairman of Northumbria Daybreak, a charity providing day care for adults with learning disabilities.